adaltas/node-shell/doc/content/api/parse.md

 ---
 title: API method `parse`
 navtitle: parse
-description: How to use the `parse` method to convert an arguments list to a parameters object.
+description: How to use the `parse` method to convert an arguments list to data.
-keywords: ["parameters", "node.js", "cli", "api", "parse", "arguments", "argv", "array"]
+keywords: ["shell", "node.js", "cli", "api", "parse", "arguments", "argv", "array"]
 maturity: review
 ---

 # Method `parse([arguments])`

-Convert an arguments list to a parameters object.
+Convert an arguments list to data.

+* `arguments` (process | string, optional, `process`)
-* `arguments`: `[string] | process` The arguments to parse into parameters, accept the [Node.js process](https://nodejs.org/api/process.html) instance or an [argument list](https://nodejs.org/api/process.html#process_process_argv) provided as an array or a string, optional, default to `process`.
+  The input arguments to parse, accept the [Node.js process](https://nodejs.org/api/process.html) instance or an [argument list](https://nodejs.org/api/process.html#process_process_argv) provided as an array or a string, optional, default to `process`.
+* `options` (object)
-* `options`: `object` Options used to alter the behavior of the `compile` method.
+  Options used to alter the behavior of the `compile` method.
+  * `extended` (boolean, optional, `false`)
-  * `extended`: `boolean` The value `true` indicates that the parameters are returned in extended format, default to the configuration `extended` value which is `false` by default.
+  The value `true` indicates that the data is returned in extended format, default to the configuration `extended` value which is `false` by default.
-* Returns: `object | [object]` The extracted parameters, a literal object in default flatten mode or an array in extended mode.
+* Returns: (object | [object])
+  The extracted data, an object literal in flatten mode or an array of object literals in extended mode.

 ## Description

 The method convert an array containing the command line arguments into a literal object in flatten mode or an array in extended mode.

-Only pass the parameters without the script name when providing an argument list in the form of an array or a string.
+Only pass the data without the script name when providing an argument list in the form of an array or a string.
 It obtains the arguments from `process.argv` when `arguments` is not provided or is the [Node.js process](https://nodejs.org/api/process.html).

 ## Examples